-- 4. ANA Scope and Standards of Practice (most current version) - 5.
-ANA Code of Ethics for Nurses (most current version) - ii.
-Failure to report to the scheduled clinical, laboratory, or simulation experience without prior notice to the clinical/simulation faculty - iii.
-Demonstrates a lack of accountability and responsibility - iv.
-Failure to respect the individual client, health care team members, faculty, and or self - v.
-Practices the profession while the ability to practice is impaired by one or more of the following: - 1. alcohol - 2. drugs - 3. physical disability - 4. mental disability - c.
+- a) SUNY Adirondack's HSD Nursing Student Handbook - b) SUNY Adirondack's Student Handbook - c) The rules and regulations of the health care agency - d) ANA Scope and Standards of Practice (most current version) - e) ANA Code of Ethics for Nurses (most current version) - iii.
+Student did not report to the scheduled clinical, laboratory, or simulation experience without prior notice to the clinical/laboratory/simulation faculty - iv.
+Student did not demonstrate accountability and responsibility - v.
+Student did not demonstrate respect for the individual client, health care team members, faculty, peers, or self - vi.
+Student presented to, or during a clinical requirement (clinical, laboratory, or simulation) impaired by one or more of the following: - a) alcohol - b) drugs - c) physical disability - d) mental disability - vii.
+Repeated late to clinical, laboratory, and or simulation. - c.
 The clinical/laboratory/simulation faculty or course coordinator will speak with the student about the unsafe clinical practice. - d.
-Within one week of the unsafe clinical practice, the clinical/laboratory/simulation faculty or course coordinator will complete the Unsafe Clinical Practice Form, review the form with the student, have the student sign the form, and attach the form to the student's CET for the course. - 3.
-A student may be subject to clinical probation and/or dismissal from the nursing program if he/she: - a. receives two (2) unsatisfactory clinical practices during a full semester nursing course. - b. receives one (1) unsatisfactory clinical practice during a seven (7) week nursing course. - c. receives three (3) unsatisfactory clinical practices while enrolled in the nursing program. - d. receives one (1) unsafe clinical practiceclinical - 4.
-Any student subject to dismissal will have his/her records reviewed by the nursing faculty. - 8.
-Students dismissed from the nursing program for unsafe or unsatisfactory clinical practice may appeal the decision, using the Grievance for Clinical Performance Dismissal Policy
+Within one week of the unsafe clinical practice, the clinical/laboratory/simulation faculty, or course coordinator, will complete the Unsafe Clinical Practice Form; review the form with the student; have the student sign the form; and attach the form to the student's CET for the course. - 8.
+Clinical Probation: A student may be subject to clinical probation and/or dismissal from the nursing program if they meet one or more of the following: - a. receives two (2) unsatisfactory clinical practices during a full semester nursing course - b. receives one (1) unsatisfactory clinical practice during a seven (7) week nursing course - c. receives three (3) unsatisfactory clinical practices while enrolled in the nursing program - d. receives one (1) unsafe clinical practice - 9.
+If a student is at risk for dismissal, their file will be reviewed by the nursing faculty at the next HSD meeting, or earlier if time is of the essence, to make the decision regarding dismissal. - 10.
+Students dismissed from the nursing program for unsafe or unsatisfactory clinical practice may appeal the decision, using the Grievance for Clinical Performance Dismissal Policy.

-Revised: 12/6/99, 8/2022, 1/2023

-Implemented: 5/15/98

-Reviewed: 8/2016, 8/2020, 8/2021, 8/2023
+Revised: 12/6/99, 8/2022, 1/2023, 11/2023, 8/2024 Implemented: 5/15/98 Reviewed: 8/2016, 8/2020, 8/2021, 8/2023